 Chowdhury refigures the world around us in emotive scenes that mine the history of representation.
 He combines both Realist and Symbolist tendencies in his application of a mythical overlay to domestic stories.
 Color, both vivid and muted, washes over his scenes to hypnotic effect; always in the foreground, color acts as a central protagonist in his work.
 He has said: “Color affects a person viscerally and quickly.
 I think about the chakras which begin with crimson that root us to this reality and this body.”

-Srijon Chowdhury (Dhaka, Bangladesh, 1987) currently lives and works in Los Angeles, CA and Portland, OR.
+Srijon Chowdhury (Dhaka, Bangladesh, 1987) lives and works in Portland, OR.
 He holds an MFA from the Otis College of Art and Design, and a BFA from the University of Minnesota Twin Cities.